-a.
-Whenever working near an area identified as a sensitive area in NEPA documents or EEDs, by local governments, or by local citizens, it is very important that all background information on why the area is sensitive be collected and considered prior to developing the Erosion and Sediment Control Plan for that area.

-b.
-If a measure is proposed that is not currently included in the Illinois Tollway K-Standard Drawings, it will be necessary to provide background data on how the proposed measure works, its effectiveness, the required maintenance, and its cost
+- a.
+Whenever working near an area identified as a sensitive area in NEPA documents or EEDs, by local governments, or by local citizens, it is very important that all background information on why the area is sensitive be collected and considered in the development of the Erosion and Sediment Control Plan, SWPPP, and Permanent Landscape Plan. - b.
+If a temporary soil erosion/sediment control is proposed that is not currently included in the Illinois Tollway K-Standard Drawings, it will be necessary for the DSE to provide the Illinois Tollway with background data on how the proposed measure works, its effectiveness, the required maintenance for consideration prior to incorporation into the contract documents.